pfrazee/json-lz/README.md

 ### Well-defined fallback behaviors

+Ambiguous interpretations of data can sometimes result in critical mistakes.
+This should be avoided.

+For instance, in a social media application, a "status update" JSON might be extended to include an `"audience"` field.
+The field's goal would be to control the visibility of a message; for instance, "only show this status-update to Bob."
+If that field is not interpretted correctly by a client, the message would be visible to the wrong audiences.
+This is fatal ambiguity caused by partial support; the client understood the parts of the JSON that meant "status update" but it didn't understand the part that said "only show this to Bob."

+Fatal ambiguities make it difficult (if not impossible) for developers to freely extend their schemas.
+Because they have no way to signal the danger of partial support, they can only hope that all other clients will add full support in the near future.
+This will stifle development.

-Schemas must be open to arbitrary extension while still providing well-defined fallback behaviors.
-If a schema adds a feature which *must* be supported by an application for the message to have meaning, then the schema needs to be able to trigger one of the fallback behaviors.
+To address this, applications need a mechanism to identify ambiguities and fall back to well-defined behaviors.
+If a schema adds a feature which *must* be supported by an application for the message to have meaning, then the JSON-LZ tooling should to be able to identify the ambiguity and trigger one of the fallback behaviors.
 (Fallbacks may range from "render the simple form" to "render a descriptive error" to "render nothing at all.")

 ### Arbitrary vocabulary identifiers

 Schema vocabularies may be identified by any string; URL identifiers are not required.

 **Reasoning**: Publishing a schema is time-consuming and requires the developer to maintain the document at the given URL, which most developers won't bother with.
 Developers should instead endeavor to use "unique-enough" identifiers which are unlikely to collide, and which will provide good information on a search.

+### Flexibility in vocabulary metadata

+JSON-LZ's philosophy is to solve all things with munging, and it'd be hypocritical if we didn't munge metadata too.

+JSON-LZ has a pluggable vocab-metadata processor which can be used to support alternative formats such as JSON-LD and [HAL](http://stateless.co/hal_specification.html).
+This can also be used by applications to detect vocabularies by duck-typing.

 ## API